clirdlf/ndsa.org/conference/digital-preservation-2018.md

 The National Digital Stewardship Alliance (NDSA) invites proposals for **Digital Preservation 2018: “In/visible Work”** to be held in Henderson, NV, October 17-18, 2018.

 250-word proposals describing the presentation/demo/poster are invited (500 words for full panel sessions).
 Please also include a 50-word short abstract for the program if your submission is selected.
-Submit proposals online: [https://conftool.pro/dlf2018/](https://conftool.pro/dlf2018/).
+Submit proposals online.

 We especially encourage proposals that speak to our conference theme, **“In/visible Work.”**